From data to action — track the change that defines our future.

 For Public Science and Education

-Latest indicators of observed warming, average temperature anomaly, rate of change, average temperature, geographical breakdowns, energy imbalance, radiative forcing.
+Latest progress of observed warming, average temperature anomaly, rate of change, average temperature, geographical breakdowns, energy imbalance, radiative forcing.

 Human-induced CO2 (Carbon Dioxide) emissions are the primary driver of rising atmospheric CO2 levels, leading to climate change, with CO2 remaining in the atmosphere for an average of over 400 years.